Are Recipes and Cookbooks Protected by Copyright?

 Recipes can be protected under copyright law if they are accompanied by “substantial literary expression.”
 This expression can be an explanation or detailed directions, which is likely why food and recipe bloggers often share stories and personal anecdotes alongside a recipe’s ingredients.

-Cookbooks Can Be Protected as Copyrightable Compilations
+Can a Cookbook Be Protected as a Copyrightable Compilation?

-The copyright for a compilation does not cover the individual works included in the compilation, such as the individual recipes within the cookbook.
-It only protects the arrangement and selection of those recipes.
 As the Supreme Court explained in Feist Publications, Inc. v.
 Rural Telephone Service Co., Inc., a factual compilation may be copyrightable, but copyright protection is limited to the “particular selection or arrangement” and never to the facts themselves.
 What this means is that someone could copy an individual recipe from a cookbook or a few of them without running afoul of the copyright law.